adjackp/pre-workshopMaterial/_episodes/02-atlasdocker.md

 There are a few ways to get access to this pre-compiled codebase.
 For the majority of this workshop we will be using [Docker](https://www.docker.com/) to do this and working in an ```AnalysisBase``` release container.
-You will learn more about the details of Docker on Thursday of the workshop and what is presented here is only the minimal setup which will allow you to work through the tutorial.
+You will learn more about the details of Docker later in the week of the workshop and what is presented here is only the minimal setup which will allow you to work through the tutorial.